log4js-node/log4js-node/docs/writing-appenders.md

 ## Loading mechanism

 When log4js parses your configuration, it loops through the defined appenders.
 For each one, it will `require` the appender initially using the `type` value prepended with './appenders' as the module identifier - this is to try loading from the core appenders first.
-If that fails (the module could not be found in the core appenders), then log4js will try to require the module using just the `type` value.
+If that fails (the module could not be found in the core appenders), then log4js will try to require the module using variations of the `type` value.

+Log4js checks the following places (in this order) for appenders based on the type value:
+1. The core appenders: `require('./appenders/' + type)`
+2. node_modules: `require(type)`
+3. relative to the main file of your application: `require(path.dirname(require.main.filename) + '/' + type)`
+4. relative to the process' current working directory: `require(process.cwd() + '/' + type)`

 If that fails, an error will be raised.

 ## Appender Modules